Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 At the end of class, turn in all your question sheets.
 We will use them in Part 3 of this exercises in the next class session.

+### About Next class

+- Part 3 of Structured Sharing Exercise
+- The last 40 mins of next class will be dedicated for questions on material so far and/or on student projects.

 ## Challenges